Peer Review & Publishing

 - Double-blind peer review for all submissions.

-- At least two independent referees per round; a third may be invited in case of divergent recommendations.
+- At least two independent referees per round; a third may be invited if recommendations diverge.

 - Merit-based evaluation focused on originality, methodological rigor, clarity, and contribution to ELT/EFL practice.

-- Timeliness: Editors monitor review progress and send reminders to ensure a predictable turnaround.
+- Timeliness.
+Editors monitor progress and send reminders to ensure predictable turnaround.

 2) Editorial Workflow

-- Initial screening (Editor/Section Editor): scope fit, template compliance, ethics completeness, and basic quality checks.
+- Initial screening (Editor/Section Editor): scope fit, template compliance, ethics completeness, and baseline quality checks.

-- Reviewer assignment via OJS: invitations with clear deadlines and criteria; COI screening.
+- Reviewer assignment via OJS: invitations with clear deadlines and criteria; conflict-of-interest (COI) screening.

 - Review rounds: reports collected; decision letter synthesizes reviewers’ comments and editor’s judgment.